Aliases for UNG Gene

 GeneCards Summary for UNG Gene

-UNG (Uracil-DNA Glycosylase) is a Protein Coding gene.
-Diseases associated with UNG include congenital rubella and immunodeficiency with hyper igm, type 5.
-Among its related pathways are Chks in Checkpoint Regulation and Primary immunodeficiency.
+UNG (Uracil DNA Glycosylase) is a Protein Coding gene.
+Diseases associated with UNG include Immunodeficiency With Hyper Igm, Type 5 and Ciliary Dyskinesia, Primary, 29.
+Among its related pathways are Chks in Checkpoint Regulation and DNA Double-Strand Break Repair.
 GO annotations related to this gene include uracil DNA N-glycosylase activity.

 UniProtKB/Swiss-Prot for UNG Gene